Prognostic factors for time away from work among workers with chronic low-back pain: a systematic review update

 Reasons for the study

 Workers, employers and workers’ compensation boards have many questions about the impact of low-back pain (LBP) on return to work.
-The Institute for Work & Health (IWH) has been assessing the evidence on factors that predict duration of time away from work among workers who are at the beginning of a LBP-related episode.
+The Institute for Work & Health (IWH) previously assessed the evidence on factors that predict duration of time away from work among workers who are at the beginning of a LBP-related episode.
 In 2005, IWH published a systematic review on prognostic factors for duration on sick leave due to acute low-back pain.
-This study expands this systemic review by looking at the prognostic factors for duration on sick leave due to chronic low-back pain.
+This study expanded this systemic review by looking at the prognostic factors for duration on sick leave due to chronic low-back pain.

 Objectives of the study